ippontech/blog-usa/posts/my-journey-with-creating-my-first-slackbot.md

 # My Journey With Creating My First Slackbot

-My first approach when attempting to develop any type of software project is to locate the owner of the software's documentation that I will be using.
-This is likely the ‘go to’ approach for most software developers.
-I mean, what better way to learn about a software product than from the people who actually created it.
-Even then in some cases, the software owner’s documentation may be more complex than some other websites' explanations, instructions, or use cases.
+One of the first things I do when onboarding to a new software project is to locate the owner of the software's documentation that I will be using.
+This is probably the most common approach for most software developers.
+What better way to learn about a software product than from the people who actually created it?
+In some cases, the software owner’s documentation may be more complex than some other websites' explanations, instructions, or use cases.

 However, in the case of creating my first [Slackbot,](https://slack.com/help/articles/202026038-An-introduction-to-Slackbot) step one for me was to Google the keywords "Slack API."
 After conducting my Google search, I landed on the [SlackAPI.com](https://api.slack.com) website.
 I was pleased to see clear instructions to create a Slackbot and even a "Getting Started" [instructional video](https://youtu.be/Rufh3MjJz9g).
 After watching and following along, I was able to easily integrate my Slackbot with my company's Slack App within a few minutes.
 I then moved along to the code snippets in the documentation on some of the common things you can do with your Slackbot.